 The Zpacks Nero is a frameless 38L ultralight backpack that weighs 10.9 ounces and is made with waterproof Dyneema Composite Fabric (DCF), formerly called cuben fiber.
-It’s seam taped inside, making it effectively waterproof so you don’t have to line it with a plastic garbage bag or cover it with a pack cover to keep the interior dry in the rain.
-At 38L and frameless, packing and using the Nero is quite different from using a backpack with a stiffer frame or load bearing hipbelt, so I include a number of usage tips below to help you make the most of this exceptionally lightweight backpack if you decide to try it.
+It’s seam-taped inside, making it effectively waterproof so you don’t have to line it with a plastic garbage bag or cover it with a pack cover to keep the interior dry in the rain.
+At 38L and frameless, packing and using the Nero is quite different from using a backpack with a stiffer frame or load-bearing hip belt, so I include a number of useful tips below to help you make the most of this exceptionally lightweight backpack if you decide to try it.

 Specs at a Glance

 - Weight: 10.5 oz (11.5 oz, actual,tested)

 - Optional foam sit pad: 1.0 oz (1.6 oz, actual tested)

 - Volume: 25L main body, 2.5L each side pocket, 8L center pocket

 - Materials: 2.92 oz/sq. yd.
 Dyneema Composite Fabric covered with 50d Polyester